-c) The Directors are also required to disclose to the Company of any change in their status / interest on an ongoing basis, mainly at the first Board Meeting after such change / becoming interested.
-The Disclosures, Registers of contracts in which Directors are interested are also audited by the Internal Auditors and Secretarial Auditors The composite and overall Policy level decisions of CCIL are undertaken by the Board whereas specific interest areas have been delegated to the Committees of the Board.
+- b) Further, the Directors are required to furnish yearly disclosure at the first meeting of the Board in every financial year. - c) The Directors are also required to disclose to the Company of any change in their status / interest on an ongoing basis, mainly at the first Board Meeting after such change / becoming interested.

+The Disclosures, Registers of contracts in which Directors are interested are also audited by the Internal Auditors and Secretarial Auditors

+The composite and overall Policy level decisions of CCIL are undertaken by the Board whereas specific interest areas have been delegated to the Committees of the Board.

 The Committees undertake specific areas of activity entrusted to them and take all decisions connected with it and oversee implementation of the same by close monitoring through periodic meetings and wherever required make suitable recommendations to the Board.
 The Committees consist of Directors who are professionally qualified with rich experience to discharge the responsibilities entrusted to them.
-The various Committees of the Board along with their scope are under: LIST OF COMMITTEES 1.
-Audit Committee Scope • To recommend the appointment, remuneration and terms of appointment of auditors of the Company; • To review and monitor the auditor's independence and performance, and effectiveness of audit process; • Examination of the financial statement and the auditors report thereon, • Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; • Scrutiny of inter-corporate loans and investments; • Valuation of undertakings or assets of the Company, wherever it is necessary;
+The various Committees of the Board along with their scope are under:

+LIST OF COMMITTEES

+1. Audit Committee

+- To recommend the appointment, remuneration and terms of appointment of auditors of the Company; - To review and monitor the auditor's independence and performance, and effectiveness of audit process; - Examination of the financial statement and the auditors report thereon,

-· · · · · · • Evaluation of internal financial controls and risk management systems; • Oversee the vigil mechanism i.e. Whistle blower policy of the Company. • To review periodic unaudited financial statements and internal and operational audit reports; • Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. • Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations thereunder as amended from time to time.
-2. Committee of Directors for Bye-Laws, Rules and Regulations (BRR) Scope To recommend to the Board such changes /modifications in the Bye-laws, Rules, Regulations, undertakings, other documents etc. of the Company as required.
-3. Technical Approval Committee (TAC) Scope • To formulate a detailed Information Technology policy for the Company which shall be approved by the Board. • To advise / recommend / approve /decide in matters related to IT systems/ infrastructure/ policies/ procedures/ guidelines/ approach, Business Continuity/Disaster Recovery etc. • To oversee IT related systems and infrastructure of the Company. • Consider and accept all audit reports related to systems / IT. • Consider and approve the capital and revenue budget for IT. • Consider and approve/ sanction IT related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director
+- Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations thereunder as amended from time to time.

+2. Committee of Directors for Bye-Laws, Rules and Regulations

+(BRR)

+To recommend to the Board such changes /modifications in the Bye-laws, Rules, Regulations, undertakings, other documents etc. of the Company as required.

+3. Technical Approval Committee (TAC)

+To formulate a detailed Information Technology policy for the Company which shall be approved by the Board.

+- To advise / recommend / approve /decide in matters related to IT systems/ infrastructure/ policies/ procedures/ guidelines/ approach etc. - To oversee IT related systems and infrastructure of the Company. - Consider and accept all audit reports related to systems / IT. - Consider and approve the capital and revenue budget for IT. - Consider and approve/sanction IT related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director - To recommend appointment of Auditors such as Information Security (ISO), Systems Audit, etc. to the Audit Committee for approval by the Board. - Review the Business Continuity management processes/ manual and disaster recovery drills that are undertaken periodically. - Any other technical proposal/item that the Company may consider relevant or incidental thereto.